bitsofcotton/ddpmopt/README.md

 # Tips on prediction range and unit param.
 From some test around soft PRNGs, we can adjust input stream range with last n-set used also the continuous part unit argument on predv1.
-Ideally, we should test the sliding same (range, unit) with prediction-stream - fixed-input-stream inner product stream : in which last range fibonatti range heuristics can detect the failure or continuity of such range prediction, so we should \*cherry pick\* a best parameter on them.
+Ideally, we should test the sliding same (range, unit) with prediction-stream - fixed-input-stream inner product stream : in which last range fibonacci range heuristics can detect the failure or continuity of such range prediction, so we should \*cherry pick\* a best parameter on them.

 Otherwise even when average them, we often fail the prediction at the place.
+Even with majority logis is so.

 However, we don't have such better amount possible computation systems, we don't implement the heuristic.
 Instead of them, we implement the best internal-states awared prediction but they can fail there often.